 Car Wash Cenote

 If you are looking for an easily accessible cenote where you can enjoy a chilled experience, you should visit Cenote Car Wash.
-Also known as Cenote Ak Tun, this is a 50 feet open-air pond-like cenote that was actually used to wash cars.
+Also known as Cenote Ak Tun, this is a 50-foot open-air pond-like cenote that was used to wash cars.

-It is surrounded by lush green vegetation and has a large swimming area that features an underwater rock where fishes and turtles swim.
+It is surrounded by lush green vegetation and has a large swimming area that features an underwater rock where fish and turtles swim.
 Look out for the small resident crocodile.

 Cenote Car Wash has a rope swing and a jumping platform.
 Feel free to swim around with divers and have fun in this dazzling world of wonders.
 The parking area is very close to the cenote itself, making it easily accessible for guests with disabilities and families with kids.